Last updated June 19, 2024.

 These benefits were still evident at a 6-month follow-up.

-Yoga can help patients with eating disorders by changing their attitude about their bodies.
+Yoga can help patients with eating disorders by changing their attitudes about their bodies.

 Yoga helps them see their bodies as assets.